shazahmad/computePlusPlus/lab0_intrigue.md

 ```

 ## Results
- From the console output coming out of the host application it is clear that FPGA accelerated kernel can out perform CPU only implementation by 68x.
-It is big gain in terms of performance over CPU and in next labs we will see it allows us to process more than 3 HD video channles with 1080p resolution.
-Given this big gain in perfoamcne next labs will be dedicated in describing how it was made possible by building a kernel modeled in software(c++) as well as how to write a host application, which can effectively unleash the compute power of this custom built hardware kernel.
+ From the host application console output it is clear that FPGA accelerated kernel can out perform CPU only implementation by a factor of 68x.
+It is large gain in terms of performance over CPU.
+Following labs will illustrate how it allows to process more than 3 HD video channels with 1080p resolution in parallel.
+Next labs will describe how it is possible to achieve such performance gain by building a kernel modeled in software(c++) and host application written in C++.
+The host application is written in C++ and it uses OpenCL APIs, which can effectively unleash the compute power of this custom built hardware kernel.

 ---------------------------------------